burhanuguz/advanced-argocd-gitops/ReadMe.md

         files:
           - path: 'clusters/*/*/*-argo-cd.yaml'
   template:
-    # Application Objects will be created with cluster name, and application
+    # Application Objects will be created with cluster name and application
     # name concatenated.
 There is an option for syncOrder as well,
     # to sync applications in a more professional way.
     # There are high availability considerations for monorepos.
 I tried to put